How To Increase Your Take Home Pay

 2. Open and Fund a Health Savings Account (HSA)

-An HSA is only available to workers enrolled in a High-Deductible Health Plan (HDHP) — but for those who qualify, it offers the only "triple-tax advantage" in the tax code:
+An HSA is available only to workers enrolled in a High-Deductible Health Plan (HDHP) — but for those who qualify, it's the only account in the entire US tax code with a "triple-tax advantage."
+I use that phrase intentionally and literally:

 Triple-Tax Advantage: